molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Newer browsers adhere to the specification, but the historical pitfalls remain.
 Since the result of `typeof` used to be unreliable, people have used `typeof` mostly for existence checks instead of explicit type checks.

-Let’s look at the Fetch API example again:
+Let us look at the Fetch API example again:

 ```js
 if (typeof fetch === 'function') {